amferraboli/elixir_snippets/src/average_calculator/README.md

 # AverageCalculator

-Calculate averages grades from students.
+Calculate average grades from students.
 Simple code to pratice Elixir concepts like `defstruct`.

 ## How to Run